Guide to Different Types of Cameras

 Film compares well to the quality and high resolution of today’s digital cameras, and the superior dynamic range and distinctive look and feel given by film cameras mean that many photographers still prefer it.

 Film is an ongoing cost, but there’s a wide choice of film stock available.
-Also, the process of scanning negatives has never been easier.
+Also, the process of scanning photos and negatives has never been easier.